 - flu-like symptoms

-The best way to stop taking your antidepressant is to slowly taper yourself from the medication under a doctor’s supervision.
-This involves slowly lowering the daily dose of medication until you are completely off the drug.
-Improving your overall physical and mental health can help you come off an antidepressant with few complications.
-Talk to your healthcare provider about incorporating these lifestyle changes:
+Some people with depression stay on their medication indefinitely.
+Others are able to stop taking it after a period of weeks or months.
+The best way to stop taking your antidepressant is to slowly taper the medication under a doctor’s supervision.
+This involves slowly lowering the dose of medication until you are completely off of it.
+Talk to your healthcare provider about incorporating the following lifestyle changes to improve your overall health, lessen the symptoms of depression, and prevent it from recurring:

 - not abusing alcohol and drugs